- Protect your personal information everywhere online and secure your mobile phone accounts with your phone provider.

 - Prevention is the best medicine.
 Don't click pop-up ads or attachments from unknown senders.
 Avoid clicking links in emails.
 Visit known websites by manually typing the URLs in a browser.

-- Do not allow anyone to control your computer remotely and don’t give passwords and security codes to anyone on the phone.
+- Do not allow anyone to control your computer remotely and never give passwords and security codes to anyone on the phone.

 - Back up your data regularly.
 That way, you can reboot and regain control of your computer by cleaning your hard drive and reinstalling your operating system.

 Someone using your identity signs up for a credit card and racks up large charges.
 A crook who obtains a new card could use it extensively before being discovered.
 Sometimes, a stolen identity is used to obtain personal loans or open unauthorized financial accounts.
-You will likely learn about this when bills are not paid and collection agencies start calling for payments.
+You will likely learn about this when bills are not paid and and you are contacted by collection agencies looking for payment.

-You may notice either you are not getting any postal mail or you start receiving confirmation or decline letters for credit cards or loans that you did not initiate.
+You may notice either you are not getting any postal mail (due to address fraud or theft) or you start receiving confirmation or decline letters for credit cards or loans that you did not initiate.